Skip to content

 Individual Case Management

-Individual case management at Breathe Life Healing Centers ensures each client has recovery life support while treatment, as they discharge from care with case management options after care.
+Individual case management at Breathe Life Healing Centers ensures each client has recovery life support throughout treatment and provides case management options after discharge.

-Conditions such as substance use disorders, eating disorders, and co-occurring mental health illnesses impact millions of people each and every year, with more people developing them as time moves forward.
-People who are addicted to drugs and/or alcohol are likely to experience issues such as family conflict and social isolation, while those who have eating disorders tend to suffer from feelings of shame and guilt.
+Conditions such as substance use disorders and co-occurring mental health illnesses impact millions of people each and every year, with more people developing them as time moves forward.
+People who are addicted to drugs and/or alcohol are likely to experience issues such as family conflict and social isolation.
 Individuals with co-occurring mental illnesses often feel overwhelmed by their symptoms, as well as hopeless that there is no way to fix themselves.

-And while these individuals usually share very similar effects of their conditions, they are also unique in what else they experience while addicted to drugs/alcohol, struggling with an eating disorder, and/or attempting to manage a co-occurring condition on their own.
-Therefore, utilizing just one approach to treating these issues is not only ineffective but also irresponsible for those who are looking to affect positive change in their lives.
+And while these individuals usually share very similar effects of their conditions, they are also unique in what else they experience while addicted to drugs/alcohol, and/or attempting to manage a co-occurring condition on their own.
+Therefore, using only one approach to address these issues is not only ineffective but also irresponsible for those seeking to effect positive change in their lives.

-In order to properly treat an individual’s physical, mental, emotional, and spiritual wellbeing, proper case management must be put in place to do so.
-Case management is capable of setting clients up with the appropriate course of care while having their substance use disorder, eating disorder, and/or co-occurring disorder treated.
+To properly address an individual’s physical, mental, emotional, and spiritual wellbeing, effective case management must be implemented.
+Case management is capable of setting clients up with the appropriate course of care while having their substance use disorder, and/or co-occurring disorder treated.

 The role of a case manager is to not only provide a set plan for care but to also help each client continue to grow while receiving treatment.
 This means that he or she is responsible for adjusting one’s schedule and/or treatment plan to meet his or her needs so that they can continue to move in an upwards trajectory in their recovery.